 MUSK 101-142 (.5) Marching Band.
 Prerequisite: Audition required.
 This course covers the fundamentals of marching technique, performing while moving, discipline, physical conditioning, school pride, commitment, as well as learning how to work as a group.
-The Marching Band performs at all football games, selected marching band festivals, and may be called upon to provide entertainment at various school and community functions.
+The Marching Band performs at all football games, selected marching band festivals, campus, and throughout the United States.

+MUWE 171-472 (.5) Woodwind Ensemble.
+The student will study the classics of woodwind ensemble literature, and contemporary woodwind ensemble music though performance.
+Woodwind Ensemble is a requirement of all those who are on scholarship with the band program.and may be called upon to provide entertainment at various school and community functions.
 Attendance at rehearsals and performances is required.
 This course may be repeated for credit, but not for a grade change.